How To Do The IELTS Listening Test

-The IELTS Listening test has 4 sections of 10 questions and takes approximately 30 minutes, there is an additional 10 minutes for you to transfer your answers on to the answer sheet provided.
+The IELTS Listening format consists of 4 sections of 10 questions each and takes approximately 30 minutes, there is an additional 10 minutes for you to transfer your answers on to the answer sheet provided.

 Section 1 - A conversation in an everyday social context between two people, such as a telephone conversation between a travel agent and a customer booking a holiday.
 How To Do IELTS Listening Part 1